thomascherian/SyntaxParser/README.md

 * For each 'Word' in 'Words',
 1. Search 'Root Dict'.
 If entry found, retrieve the properties.
 2. If entry not found, Search 'Inflected Dict' and retrieve the properties.

-...Now we have the information about each and every word in the sentence.
-Hence we know which word is the verb, noun etc.
+*Now we have the information about each and every word in the sentence.
+Hence we know which word is the verb, noun etc.*

 ## **Identifying the Syntax** ##